adulau/paper-token/README.md

 security?
 ---------

-Paper is not less secure than an phone running a software token.
+Paper is not less secure than a phone running a software token.
 With a sheet paper and a pencil, you have the control of the token.
 Do you have the control of your phone and the software running on it?

 For a negligible cost, you have a token and you just need to protect that sheet of paper.
+It's simple.

 An OTP is just an one-time password and this recommendation makes a lot of sense for the paper-based token too :